JanZahalka/ii20/README.md

 In this section, we describe how you can use II-20 on your own image dataset.
 Let `$DATASET_ROOT$` denote the root directory of your dataset.

 1. Download the ImageNetShuffle 13k deep net from here: http://isis-data.science.uva.nl/koelma/pthmodels/resnet101_rbps13k_scratch_b256_lr0.1_nep75_gpus1x4/model_best.pth.
 Store it in `$II20_ROOT/ii20/data/mlmodels` (create the directory if it doesn't exist).
-2. Create the dataset JSON config file for your dataset:
+2. Create the dataset JSON config file for your dataset (this is the basic version, for all accepted configs, refer to the Dataset config section below):
 ```
 {
 	"root_dir": "<absolute_path_to_your_dataset>",